Strategic Visioning Essentials

 • Gives us direction about how we align resources to drive outcomes.

-• Tells us how we fit within the context and how we contribute to the direction and goals of the larger organization (e.g., IANR and the six communities, the university and the N2025 Strategic Plan).
+• Tells how we fit within the context and contribute to the direction and goals of the larger organization (e.g., IANR and the six communities, the university and the N2025 strategic plan).

-To be helpful, a strategic visioning document is something that is able to be critically examined for relevance and changed as needed to adapt to an evolving context.
-Some aspects of the strategic visioning document are less dynamic (i.e., vision, mission, and values) than others (i.e., goals, strategies, and measures of progress).
+A strategic vision document should be periodically critically examined for relevance and changed as needed to adapt to an evolving context.
+Some aspects of the strategic vision document are less dynamic (i.e., vision, mission, and values) than others (i.e., goals, strategies, and indicators of progress).
 It should be a living document; one that is part of formal and informal conversations and that informs the most important decisions of the unit, including how resources are deployed and managed to maximize impact.